-SECTION 14.14.5 LOW CONTRACTOR FEE
+14.4.5 Low Contractor Fee

 A maximum of three (3) special scoring points will be awarded to applications with contractor fees below 14% of the total cost of construction.
 Points will be awarded on a basis of 1 point for each 1% in reduction in contractor fee up to a maximum of five points.
 The contractor fee will be calculated based upon the figures provided in the budget contained in the main application.
 Applicants/Co Applicants do not have to submit additional back-up.
 It is the responsibility of the Applicant/Co-Applicants’ responsibility to ensure the correct figures are contained within the project budget.
 Staff will not change scoring due to transposed or incorrect figures in the budget.
 Staff will take the calculated contractor fee percentage to two decimal places and will not round up or down.